-Our research group studies fundamental and applied hydrologic flow and transport processes.
-We are motivated by the pursuit of basic knowledge and the development of solutions to environmental and societal water issues.
+Our research group studies fundamental and applied hydrologic flow and transport phenomena.
+We pursue basic knowledge on the role of water in many earth-surface processes and seek the information needed for designing solutions to environmental issues and society’s water problems.

-Our research approach follows James Clerk Maxwell’s quote:
+Our research philosophy follows the quote from James Clerk Maxwell:

 “Thus all the mathematical sciences are founded on relations between physical laws and laws of numbers, so that the aim of exact science is to reduce the problems of nature to the determination of quantities by operations with numbers.”
 (On Faraday’s Lines of Force, 1856)

-Operations with numbers are most relevant when grounded on real-world observations.
-Thus, we integrate field and laboratory observations with computational and theoretical models, whatever form they may take.
+Operations with numbers are not very meaningful however when not tied to real-world observations and relevant issues.
+Thus, we synthesize field and experimental observations with computational and theoretical models, whatever form they may take.

 Our scientific pursuits have taken us to the interstices of pores, to raging rivers and flooded coastlines, to arid zones, to frozen landscapes, to tropical forests and reefs, to the depths of caves and the coastal ocean, to active volcanoes, and to the local places and communities in central Texas.

 For prospective post-doctoral fellows, opportunities are described in: https://www.jsg.utexas.edu/people/postdoctoral-fellows-program/